Spelt Chocolate Caramel Pie

 Chocolate Pastry:

-• Add the egg yolk and work until a dough forms.
+• Add the egg yolk and process until a dough forms.

-• Form the dough into a ball and cover with clingfilm.
+• Form the dough into a ball and wrap in clingfilm.

-• Remove the foil and dried goods and bake for a further five minutes.
+• Remove the foil and beans, then bake for a further 5 minutes.

 Caramel: